ElliotMeador84/deltanomics/content/authors/admin/_index.md

 - Visitors
 ---

-Elliot Meador is a computational social scientist and data scientist working as a research fellow within the Rural Policy Centre at SRUC in Edinburgh, UK.
-His work focuses on mapping rural resilience in Scotland and understanding how policy impacts community resilience.
-Elliot's research also looks at how information on sustainable agriculture practices is shared between farmers and how this influences behaviour change related to sustainable development.
-Elliot's research spans North America, Europe and Africa.
+Elliot Meador is a computational social scientist and data scientist.
+He now works as a Rural Development Specialist at Delta Health Alliance in the Mississippi Delta, where he grew up.
+Previously, he worked as a Research Fellow at SRUC in Edinburgh, Scotland.
+His academic work focuses on mapping rural resilience in the United States, United Kingdom, Africa, and parts of the Middle East.
+Specifically, it focuses on understanding how policy impacts regional stability, rural people's wellbeing, the rural economy, access to healthy foods, and landscape.
+In addition, Elliot's research methodological expertise investigates how quantifying one's social networks can be leveraged to make positive changes related to stability, health, and overall wellbeing through sustainable economic development.
+Elliot's research spans North America, Europe, and Africa.